waysact/webpack-subresource-integrity/README.md

 ### Browser support

-Browser support for SRI is currently patchy.
+Browser support for SRI is widely implemented.
 Your page will still work on browsers without support for SRI, but subresources won't be protected from tampering.